Introduction

 5. Spray/Stream Multi-Function Head

 These faucet heads allow you to switch between stream and spray modes.
-Their complex internal parts mean more opportunities for mineral clogging and bacteria growth.
+Their complex internal parts mean more opportunities for mineral clogging and bacterial growth.

 Best Way to Clean: Detach the spray head (if possible), soak it in a vinegar or citric acid solution, then clean spray holes with a pin or soft brush.